Inexpensive and Free CAD Programs

-Silo3D ($99-$159) - Silo3D is a subdivision modeling program that, like Blender, is not primarily targeted at users trying to design models to be machined.
+Silo3D $99-$159 - Silo3D is a subdivision modeling program that, like Blender, is not primarily targeted at users trying to design models to be machined.
 It is incredibly powerful and the interface is easier to learn than Blender.
 This is a great value if you’re looking to model organic shapes.
-The big downside here is that it doesn’t export STL files natively.
-You’d need to use another program to convert from OBJ to STL.

-Sketchup (Free or $500)- Sketchup is a CAD program that was originally targeted to the architectural market.
+Sketchup Free or $500- Sketchup is a CAD program that was originally targeted to the architectural market.
 It is a very simple program to use but it isn’t well-suited for organic shapes.
-In 2006 is was acquired by Google and a free version was released.
+In 2006 it was acquired by Google and a free version was released.
 The free version will not export an STL file but several people have written plug-ins that allow Sketchup to export an STL without paying for the full version.
-The various approaches are discussed here .
-You can also buy a commercial STL exporter from sycode
+The various approaches are discussed on their help page

-Viacad 3D ($99)- Viacad is a simple , powerful 3D CAD program.
+Viacad 3D $199- Viacad is a simple, powerful 3D CAD program.
 It isn’t as popular as some of the others here but it’s inexpensive and you can get up and running quickly.
 It is available for Mac and PC, making it unique in this list.

-MoI ($295)- MoI (Moment of Inspiration) is a 3D CAD program that was designed to be usable on tablet or pen computers.
+MoI $295- MoI (Moment of Inspiration) is a 3D CAD program that was designed to be usable on tablet or pen computers.
 Because of this, the user interface is simple and doesn’t require a lot of typing.
 It was written by a single guy, who was one of the original developers of Rhino, so it’s powerful without being bloated.
 It is equally well-suited to organic or mechanical shapes.
 Without a doubt, this is one to try.
+(Also avaialable for Mac)

-Rhino ($995)- Rhino is one of the most powerful and flexible CAD programs anywhere.
-It has every kind of tool you could need and , like MoI, is equally well-suited to organic or mechanical shapes.
+Rhino $995- Rhino is one of the most powerful and flexible CAD programs anywhere.
+It has every kind of tool you could need and, like MoI, is equally well-suited to organic or mechanical shapes.
 It isn’t inexpensive but it does almost anything you could need.
 If you happen to be a student then you can get a significant discount.
-Version 5 will also be avialable on Mac OS X when it is released.
+(Also avaialable for Mac)

 Parametric CAD programs keep the entire history of the model as it is being built.
 If you find the need to change a shape or dimension then you just go back in the history, make the change, and the model will be rebuilt automatically.
 If you make a big change then you may have to do a little work to get the model rebuilt properly but it’s still going to be faster than a program like Rhino.
 Parametric CAD programs are incredibly powerful if you are willing to spend the time to get your head around the workflow.